ivop/pokeysynth/README.md

 #### Frequency

-The frequency (divider) of a note is determined by the following parameters in this order:
+The frequency (clock divider) of a note is determined by the following parameters in this order:

 * If note type from the note table is 3 (Fixed Divider), the value is read from the table and all the next steps are skipped
 * The note is set by the Note Number of the MIDI Note On event